Cult-123/Geely-Car-Price-Prediction-MLR-with-GradientBoostingRegressor/README.md

 **3. InsuranceRisk, Doornumber, Cylindernumber, PriceCategory, HP-Category:** These are all Ordinal features.

-## Selected Features for the Model
+## Selected Features for the Final Model
 **1. Carwidth:**

 **2. Cylindernumber:** Cylindernumber (5 & 4)